skip to content

 • Self-advocacy training: Instruction in self-awareness, disability disclosure, requesting accommodations, understanding your rights and responsibilities, self-determination and mentoring, including peer mentoring.

-For information, please contact Katrina Simpkins, director of community employment services, at 850-619-4050.
+For information, please contact Katrina Simpkins, senior director of employment and support services, at 850-619-4050.

 woman working with an employee